Vungle/iOS-SDK/README.md

 ### Version Info
 The Vungle iOS SDK supports iOS 8.0 and above, including iOS 11, both 32bit and 64bit apps.

-Our newest iOS SDK (6.2.0) was released on April 20th, 2018.
+Our newest iOS SDK (6.3.0) was released on August 14th, 2018.
 Please ensure you are using Xcode 9 to ensure smooth integration.
 Please Note: Xcode 8 does not include support for iPhone X.

 ## Release Notes
+### 6.3.0
+* StoreKit support for MRAID ads
+* Extend additional Moat support for our exchange
+* Stability improvements

 ### 6.2.0
-* GDPR compliance.
+* GDPR compliance
 * License updated
-* Removed the requirement to have an auto-cached placement.
+* Removed the requirement to have an auto-cached placement
-* Removed the requirement to initialize Vungle SDK with all placements.
+* Removed the requirement to initialize Vungle SDK with all placements
-* Bug fixes.
+* Bug fixes

 ### 5.4.0
 * Fixed crashes on iOS 7